htmlfriendly/head/README.md

 # seo
-Standardized SEO for some real f*cking SEO
+Standardized SEO for some real fucking results in Google

 ## HEAD